 - Risky: The main risk of a trial is that juries can be completely unpredictable.
 You might get more compensation, but you also could end up with nothing.
-There is something to be said for the guarantee that comes with an agreed settlement. - Time: Between the pre-trial preparation and discovery, as well as the trial itself, it may delay you receiving any compensation you are due. - Fees and Costs: It can cost a fair amount of money to win a case in court.
-Between filing costs and attorney fees, as well as the considerable costs of hiring expert witnesses to speak in court, trial expenses can quickly mount.
-These expenses are necessary to win a trial, and it is important to note that Bisnar Chase will advance these fees ad costs so that a victim will not have to pay out of pocket.
-But they will still be subtracted from any eventual compensatory award.
+There is something to be said for the guarantee that comes with an agreed settlement. - Time: Between the pre-trial preparation and discovery, as well as the trial itself, it may delay you receiving any compensation you are due. - Costs: It can cost a fair amount of money to win a case in court.
+Between filing fees and attorney costs, as well as the considerable costs of hiring expert witnesses to speak in court, trial costs can quickly mount.
+These fees are necessary to win a trial, and it is important to note that Bisnar Chase will advance these costs so that a victim will not have to pay out of pocket.
+But these expenses will still be subtracted from any eventual compensatory award.